 Here in Southern California I usually see it spelled with an "s", but in Mexico and other areas it is often spelled with a "z".

-Same soup, different regional spelling.
+Same stew, different regional spelling.

 About the Ingredients

 Ancho chiles are the dried versions of the relatively mild poblano pepper, while guajillos are the dried version of the hotter mirasol pepper.